Current initiatives include:-

 Zigzag Days is free of charge to participants although a small donation towards the costs is appreciated.
 Individuals also pay for any admission fee (know in advance) and their own refreshments purchased during the day.

 The project is specifically designed to help people who are:

-unemployed and/or in receipt of Disability Living Allowance and/or with long term mental health issuesliving in South Tynedale,with no or limited access to a car.
-Zigzag Days has been generously supported by Northumberland National Park, the James Knott Trust, Greggs Foundation, National Lottery Awards for All, Northern Rail and Tyne Valley Community Rail Partnership will run until the end of March 2019 with trips taking place every other Friday.
-It is hoped that the project will continue beyond March and the Partnership is seeking ways to secure its future.
+unemployed and/or in receipt of Disability Living Allowance and/or with long term mental health issues living in South Tynedale with no or limited access to a car.
+Zigzag Days has been generously supported by Northumberland National Park, the James Knott Trust, Greggs Foundation, National Lottery Awards for All, Northern Rail and Tyne Valley Community Rail Partnership.
+The group meet every 2 weeks.
+The project is proving to be very successful and the Partnership is seeking long term funding to secure its future.

 A video about the project can be found here.